Chapter 30 : Labour relations, grievances and adjudication

 The labour relations committee may review and discuss any matter, including grievances, relating to working conditions or relations between the Employer on one side and the Union and postdoctoral fellows on the other.

 The Parties shall endeavour to identify appropriate solutions for every matter discussed and to make appropriate recommendations to the relevant authority.
 In the event of a disagreement regarding the proposed solution, the persons representing each party shall make separate recommendations to the relevant authority.
 To foster free discussion and the pursuit of an equitable solution, the Parties agree that the deliberations and the minutes of the labour relations committee shall not be used as evidence in any proceedings.
 Grievances

 A grievance is a disagreement relating to the interpretation or application of the collective agreement.
 A notice of grievance shall state the reasons for the grievance, the applicable clauses of the agreement and the corrective action being sought.

-The Employer, a postdoctoral fellow, any group of postdoctoral fellows or the Union may file a grievance in accordance with the procedure set out in this chapter.
+The Employer, a postdoctoral fellow, any group of postdoctoral fellows or the Union may file a grievance in accordance with the procedure set out in this article.